All Episodes

 Yes.

-We had a couple that was uh murdered after being tortured five hours by someone who was released for six for six times.
+We had a couple that was murdered after being tortured five hours by someone who was released for six for six times.

-There it's not just that.
+It's not just that.

 It's a hellish week.

-Monkey Smoke says I carried my cardboard sign with foot-sized letters spelling Charlie Kirk on Saturday.
+Monkey Smoke says, I carried my cardboard sign with foot-sized letters spelling Charlie Kirk on Saturday.

-Charlie Kirk made me a better person, and his effect on my son is joyous for me.
+Charlie Kirk made me a better person and his effect on my son is joyous for me.

 I love Charlie Kirk always.